VISIT OUR ART STORE ▶

 Water control takes practice, but the good news is that it becomes second nature over time.

-Here are some ways to develop good habits and improve your technique.
+Here are some ways to develop good habits and improve technique.

 Tip#1: Developing a Habit of Using a Paper Towel

 A paper towel is one of the most valuable tools in watercolor painting.
-Keeping it next to your workspace allows you to adjust your brush’s moisture level quickly.
+Keeping it next to the workspace allows the artist to adjust brush moisture quickly.

-Every time you pick up paint, pause for a moment to check if your brush holds too much water.
+Every time they pick up paint, they pause for a moment to check if the brush holds too much water.

-If it does, dab it lightly on a paper towel before painting.
-This small habit can make a huge difference in the final look of your painting.
+If it does, they dab it lightly on a paper towel before painting.
+This small habit can make a huge difference in the final look of a painting.

 Tip#2: Practicing Water Control with Simple Exercises

-- Test the absorbent brush trick.
-Intentionally create a puddle and practice using your brush to soak up excess water.
+• Test the absorbent brush trick.
+Intentionally create a puddle and practice using the brush to soak up excess water.

-With regular practice, you’ll become more confident in managing water and controlling your brushwork.
+With regular practice, the artist becomes more confident in managing water and controlling brushwork.

 Wrapping Up

-Water control is a fundamental skill in watercolor painting, but with the proper techniques, it’s easy to master.
+Water control is a fundamental skill in watercolor painting, but with the proper techniques, it becomes easy to master.

-The key is consistency—keep a paper towel nearby, practice these techniques, and soon, water control will feel natural.
+The key is consistency—keeping a paper towel nearby, practicing these techniques regularly, and allowing water control to become second nature.

-Now it’s your turn!
-Try these tips in your next painting and see the difference for yourself.
+Now it’s their turn to try these tips in their next painting and see the difference for themselves.